sana33/SDCOR/codes/_competing methods/EnLOF/Readme.md

 ## An ensemble version of LOF

 EnLOF was firstly introduced in [1] as an ensemble version of LOF and it solely works with the nearest neighbor of each point among the sampled instances in every ensemble member to define the density around it.
-This method, like _i_NNE, is essentially inspired by the _i_Forest [2,3] method and thus enjoys an adequate number of subsamples (t) with a specific size ($\psi) to determine the anomaly scores for every object.
+This method, like _i_NNE, is essentially inspired by the _i_Forest [2][3] method and thus enjoys an adequate number of subsamples (t) with a specific size (\psi) to determine the anomaly scores for every object.
 Here, we follow the same premise as _i_Forest and set the two parameters as suggested, i.e., t = 100 and \psi = 256.

 [1] Bandaragoda, Tharindu R., et al. "Isolation‐based anomaly detection using nearest‐neighbor ensembles."
 Computational Intelligence 34.4 (2018): 968-998.